Minnesota Uber and Lyft Accident Lawyers Representing Passengers and Drivers

 - Loss of Consortium (Care, comfort, or companionship of a loved one)

 Can I still drive for Uber or Lyft if I make a claim?

 Uber and Lyft drivers often worry about bringing a claim against the rideshare company they work for, for fear of losing their means of income.
 These drivers rely upon Uber or Lyft for income to take of their themselves and their families.
-But there is good news: if you bring a valid injury claim under the insurance policy from Uber or Lyft, you will not be penalized.
+However, there is good news.
+If you bring a valid injury claim under the insurance policy from Uber or Lyft, you will not be penalized.
 Both Uber and Lyft pay their insurance companies for the expressed purpose of covering these incidents and have now reason to take this out on their drivers.

 Where Does The Minnesota Uber Accident Lawyer Practice?

 Our office handles rideshare injury cases throughout Minnesota.
 Call us at 651-291-SAND or email us for your free consultation.
 Let us meet with you for free to go over your case and give you legal advice about your Uber or Lyft injury claim.